 Earlier versions were fundamental in opening up EU securities markets, and have seen the City of London become the centre of securities trading, with the provisions allowing remote access for traders all over the EU.
 But some elements had to be further strengthened, above all the rules dealing with the protection of investors.

 Early data on the effects of Mifid II indicate that market opening and integration is continuing apace, with further electronification or platform trading in products that had not been within the scope, such as government and corporate bonds, derivatives and exchange traded funds.
 Banks are also confronted with many more requests for information from clients, as a result of the demand for more transparency on fees and charges, which is where Mifid matters for individuals.

 Mifid II had to go into much detail to achieve what earlier measures did not, and as such facilitates the access of households to capital markets.
 Investment funds are the main vehicle today, but they are too expensive for households because of their limited size and the deep conflicts of interest in the advice from banks — the main distribution channel.
-A recent study for the European Commission found that the average first-year cost (entry and management fee) for an investment product in the EU is 4%.
-The lowest charges of about 1% apply for ETFs, thanks to on-exchange trading; the highest, of 5.5%, is for equity funds.
+A recent study for the European Commission found that the average first-year cost (entry and management fee) for an investment product in the EU is 4 per cent.
+The lowest charges of about 1 per cent apply for ETFs, thanks to on-exchange trading; the highest, of 5.5 per cent, is for equity funds.

 The alternative is for charges on funds to be capped.
 This is under serious consideration at the European Commission.
-And the recently adopted proposal for a pan-European pension product sets charges at a maximum of 1%.
+And the recently adopted proposal for a pan-European pension product sets charges at a maximum of 1 per cent.
 Now that would put today’s complaints in a different perspective.